Organized travel for gracious living and stress-free travel.

 Plan out your wardrobe.

-Lay out your items so that you have everything planned in advance so that there’s no guesswork involved.
+Layout your items so that you have everything planned so that there’s no guesswork involved.
 This should include shoes and jewelry you plan to wear.
 It’s ok to mix and match items to create several outfits from fewer pieces as this will greatly lighten your load and if you’re going to a colder climate, wear your boots on board so they don’t take up as much space in your luggage.

 You may also want to consider a back-up shirt or pair of pants in case something unfortunate happens, an accidental spill, for example.
 Bring nice shoes but please bring sensible shoes as well, and a package of blister BandAids to have on hand wouldn’t be such a bad idea, either.

-If you’re an interior designer like Leslie is, it might also be enjoyable for you to sketch out your travel wardrobe ahead of time, so you can choose colors that would work together and plan for what you might need to shop for, prior to your trip.
+If you’re an interior designer like Leslie is, it might also be enjoyable for you to sketch out your travel wardrobe ahead of time, so you can choose colors that would work together and plan for what you might need to shop for, before your trip.

 If you plan on being away for just a night or two traveling with just a carry on may be wise and could save you time both at check-in and when you arrive at your destination, but this is often not realistic.
 When you must travel with a carry-on as well as a suitcase you may want to consider packing a spare outfit in your carry-on as well as some toiletries for a quick sprucing up before any meetings, luncheons or dinners you may have to run directly to.
 This also gives one peace of mind on the off-chance your luggage will get lost.